 Affirm the previous officer’s denial or re-determine the decision in whole or in part.

 Affirms the findings in the denial and sustains the original decision to deny;

-Re-determines the original decision but denies the application on newly discovered grounds of ineligibility; or
+Re-determines the original decision but denies the application on newly discovered grounds of ineligibility; In re-determining the decision, the officer may take any action necessary, including issuing a Request for Evidence (RFE) or a Notice of Intent to Deny (NOID). or

 Re-determines the original decision and reverses the original decision to deny, and approves the naturalization application.